-Bamboo is all things to some men and some things to all men.
+Bamboo is all things to some people and some things to all people.

 With sayings like this, it's no wonder that we want to know more about this plant.
 The origin of Bamboo Land is based on exactly that curiosity.

 Bamboo Land was started as a hobby by Klas Nilsson in 1990 on a riverfront property purchased in 1987.
 The property used to be a citrus orchard which was abandoned by the former owner several years before.
 To Klas Nilsson, it became a question of "ok, so I have the land - now what am I going to do with it?"
 The very first bamboos and original inspiration was a couple of clump divisions of Bambusa Multiplex and Bambusa Balcoa.
 Over the years, more and more species have been added to the collection and the once neglected land land transformed into the tropical paradise and fascination that Bamboo Land is today.
 The original property remains to this day the original home of Bamboo Land.
 Bamboo Land now has a collection of over 100 species of the world's finest clumping bamboo varieties.
 In recent years, Bamboo Land has also been collecting a large range of gingers and heliconias, as a way of complementing the bamboo and providing a colourful addition to the display gardens.